one-place-logo-smone-place-logo-smone-place-logo-smone-place-logo-sm

 • Preschool

-One Place now offers a one-stop application process in partnership with Onslow County Schools.
-This is an exciting step forward in creating an easier, more efficient, and more streamlined process for families in our community.
+Starting in March, One Place offers a one-stop application process in partnership with Onslow County Schools.
+A one-stop application process creates an easier, more efficient, and more streamlined process for families in our community.

-We now offer one universal early childhood education application, accessible from the One Place website or from the Onslow County Schools (OCS) website.
-The two organizations will work closely together to determine what children will be placed in which programs.
-This joint placement process will create a better experience for children and families, reducing the amount of time and energy you’ll have to spend on the application and interview process.
+We offer one universal early childhood education application, accessible from the One Place website or from the Onslow County Schools (OCS) website.
+The two organizations work together to determine the placement of children into each early childhood education program.

 Eligibility for Early Childhood Programs